Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Introduction

-In this paper, we introduce \textbf{Autoregressive Semantic Visual Reconstruction (ASVR)}, a method that enables joint learning of visual and textual modalities within the unified autoregressive framework of LLMs, without relying on any external modules.
-Specifically, ASVR allows LVLMs to supervise visual outputs by autoregressively predict the next discrete semantic token of input images, which is prepared by a pretrained semantic visual tokenizer~\citep{song2025dualtokenunifyingvisualunderstanding,wu2024vilau,qu2024tokenflow,xie2024musevl}.
-Interestingly, we show that autoregressively reconstructing the raw visual appearance of images does not improve and may even degrade multimodal understanding.
-In contrast, reconstructing semantic visual representation autoregressively consistently enhances the visual understanding capabilities of LVLMs.
-Notably, we find that even when models are provided with continuous image features as input, they can effectively reconstruct discrete semantic tokens.
-This setting even outperforms approaches where both input and output use shared discrete semantic visual tokens, resulting in considerable gains.
+In this paper, we introduce \textbf{Autoregressive Semantic Visual Reconstruction (ASVR)}, a method that enables joint learning of the visual input and textual output within a unified autoregressive paradigm, without relying on any external modules.
+Specifically, ASVR allows LVLMs to autoregressively predict the next discrete semantic token of an input image, which is prepared by a pretrained semantic visual tokenizer~\citep{song2025dualtoken,wu2024vilau,qu2024tokenflow,xie2024musevl}.
+Autoregressively reconstructing semantic visual representations consistently enhances the visual understanding capabilities and further improve reasoning performance.
+Notably, we find that models can effectively reconstruct discrete semantic tokens even when provided with continuous image features as input.
+This setting yields substantial gains over approaches that use shared discrete semantic visual tokens for both input and output, and also outperforms the denoising-based visual reconstruction paradigm~\citep{wang2024reconstructivevisualinstructiontuning}.

-Our approach delivers significant and consistent performance gains across varying data scales( LLaVA-1.5-665K~\citep{liu2023improved}, LLaVA-Next-779K~\citep{liu2024llava}, Bunny-v1\_1-data-2M~\citep{he2024efficientmultimodallearningdatacentric}) and model architectures such as Vicuna family~\citep{zheng2023judgingllmasajudgemtbenchchatbot} as well as Mistral~\citep{jiang2023mistral}.
-Specifically, \textbf{ASVR} improves LLaVA-1.5 by 5\% in average scores across 14 multimodal benchmarks and the effectiveness is robust across different visual feature types, LLM backbone capacities, data scales, and high-resolution scenarios.
+Our approach delivers significant and consistent gains across varying data scales (LLaVA-1.5-665K~\citep{liu2023improved}, LLaVA-Next-779K~\citep{liu2024llava}, Bunny-v1\_1-data-2M~\citep{he2024efficientmultimodallearningdatacentric},LLaVA-OV-4M~\citep{li2024llavaonevisioneasyvisualtask}) as well as across model architectures including Vicuna family~\citep{zheng2023judgingllmasajudgemtbenchchatbot} and Mistral~\citep{jiang2023mistral}.
+Specifically, \textbf{ASVR} improves baselines by 2-3\% on average across 14 multimodal benchmarks with improvements remaining robust across visual feature types, LLM backbone capacities, data scales, and high-resolution scenarios.
 These results underscore the importance of explicit semantic visual supervision in training LVLMs.
 ASVR not only improves visual understanding but also introduces a scalable, unified training strategy, offering a new perspective on autoregressive modeling for multimodal systems.